Can You Use Ring Doorbell Without WiFi?

 How Much Data Does A Ring Doorbell Use?

-The amount of data a Ring Doorbell uses each month depends on the features you have set up and the amount of times it records and communicates with your phone.
-But the average amount of data it uses falls between 50GB and 300GB per month.
+The amount of data a Ring Doorbell uses each month depends on the features you have set up and the number of times it records and communicates with your phone.
+However, the average amount of data it uses falls between 50GB and 300GB per month.

-Because video files are very large, the camera is the primary source of data used by a Ring Doorbell.
+Because video files from security cameras are very large, the camera is the primary source of data used by a Ring Doorbell.
 Depending on which settings you have installed, you could reduce or increase the amount of data it uses.

 Settings that affect a Ring Doorbell’s data usage include: